 Note, however, that incidental costs of obtaining finance, such as commitment and guarantee fees and any other incidental costs of a similar nature, are not deductible.

 A payment to a public benefit organisation that is approved by the Zambian government or owned by the Zambian government is deductible.
+The allowable deduction shall not exceed 15% percent of the assessable income in the charge year.

 Payments made by an employer by way of a contribution to an approved fund established for the benefit of employees are deductible.
 Note that special rules apply for the deductibility of lump sum payments and payments in arrears.
 Payments to non-approved pension funds are not deductible.